dektlong/dekt-devx-demo/README.md

 - verify all yamls created successfully in the ```.config``` folder

 -
-export Tanzu packages to your private registry if node done prior
+export Tanzu packages to your private registry
 ```
 ./builder.sh export-packages tap (relocates TAP and Cluster Essentials packages)